Markéta Irglová

-Markéta Irglová (/cs/) (born 28 February 1988) is a Czech-Icelandic singer-songwriter, musician, and actress, who starred in the 2007 film Once, which earned her a number of major awards, including the Academy Award for Best Original Song for "Falling Slowly", with co-writer and co-star Glen Hansard.
-She is one half of the duo the Swell Season, with whom she has released three studio albums.
+Markéta Irglová (/cs/) (born 28 February 1988) is a Czech and Icelandic singer-songwriter, musician, and actress.
+She starred in the 2007 film Once, which earned her a number of major awards, including the Academy Award for Best Original Song for "Falling Slowly", with co-writer and co-star Glen Hansard.
+In 2005, she and Hansard formed the duo the Swell Season, which released three studio albums.
 She has also published four solo records.

 Career

 The Swell Season

-Irglová is one half of the duo the Swell Season, with Glen Hansard, which they formed in 2005.
+In 2005, Irglová and Glen Hansard formed the Swell Season.
 They released their eponymous debut album on Overcoat Recordings in 2006.
 In 2007, they co-starred in the indie film Once, for which they also composed the soundtrack.
-One of the songs, "Falling Slowly", received an Academy Award for Best Original Song, making Irglová the first Czech person to win that award and the youngest-ever Oscar winner in a non-acting capacity.
+One of the songs, "Falling Slowly", received an Academy Award for Best Original Song, making Irglová the first Czech person to win that award and the youngest Oscar winner in a non-acting category.

 The Swell Season released their second album, Strict Joy, in 2009, and two years later, they went on an extended hiatus.
 In 2011, a stage adaptation of Once was created by John Carney and Enda Walsh, incorporating Irglová and Hansard's songs.
 It went on to win eight Tony Awards and the Grammy Award for Best Musical Theater Album.

-In 2022, the Swell Season regrouped, and a year later, they embarked on their largest world tour since 2011.
-In 2025, they issued their third record, Forward.
+In 2022, the Swell Season reformed, and a year later, they embarked on their first world tour since 2011.
+In 2025, they issued their third studio album, Forward.
+In July 2026, Hansard died in a motorcycle crash, aged 56.

 Solo work

 In 2011, Irglová released her debut solo album, Anar.
 She followed it with Muna in 2014.
 In 2022, she issued Lila.
 That year, she was announced as one of the participants in Söngvakeppnin 2022, the Icelandic national final for the Eurovision Song Contest, where she competed with the song "Mögulegt" / "Possible".

-In 2023, she was announced as one of five participants in Eurovision Song CZ 2023, the Czechia's national final for the Eurovision Song Contest.
+In 2023, she was announced as one of five participants in Eurovision Song CZ 2023, Czechia's national final for the Eurovision Song Contest.
 She came in fourth place, with 1,009 points.

 In 2024, she released the EP Where You Belong.